box/box-ui-elements/DEVELOPING.md

 ## Common Script Commands

-- `yarn start` to launch a local style guide examples server.
+- `yarn start` to launch a local Storybook server.
 Uses demo live data for Elements.
 - `yarn start:npm` to symlink Elements via `yarn link` to a parent project.
 - `yarn start:dev` to launch a local webpack dev server.
 Uses your own data for Elements.
 - `yarn lint` to lint js and css.